survanetwork/Worlds/README.md

 **NEW** Add new level generators to use with Worlds using the [FancyGenerators](https://plugins.surva.net/#fancygenerators) plugin!

-**NEW** Edit the settings of a world (game mode, building, damage, and so on) using a super-easy form GUI!
+**Forms GUI** Edit the settings of a world (game mode, building, damage, and so on) using a super-easy form GUI.

 <img src=".github/.media/world-settings-form.png" width="540px" alt="Screenshot of world settings form">